kervcode/shrt/README.md

 ## Pair Programming
 When two dex are creating software together Roles: driver and navigator

+"Pair programming involves two people collaborating on the same code.
+The driver writes the code while the navigator reviews and guides the work."

+"This practice improves understanding, reduces bugs, and strengthens collaboration among team members.
+It's not just about writing code; it's about sharing knowledge."

+"For example, during high-risk activities, such as merging or re-architecting code, working in pairs has been shown to dramatically reduce errors and debugging time, as seen in teams where code passed QA smoothly after pairing."

+"Additionally, pair programming is particularly helpful when working on complex code, volatile sections, critical systems, or core libraries – areas where mistakes are costly and knowledge sharing is crucial."

+"Today, I’m suggesting this as an experiment to address the current bottleneck with PR reviews and help us grow as a team."

 ### Benefits.
 Fewer defects knowledge transfer Bus factor Does PP decreased Productivity? it is actually increasing it.
 There might be a slight deacrease.
 However, the produce code during Pair Prog. has a few advantages-